budimanjojo/talhelper/docs/docs/reference/configuration.md

 `MachineFile` is type of upstream Talos <a href="https://www.talos.dev/latest/reference/configuration/#machinefile" target="_blank">`v1alpha1.MachineFile`</a>

+In addition to this, there's also a `skipEnvsubst` key that can be set to `true` to skip doing envsubst (only for file outside of `talconfig.yaml`)

 ## InstallExtensionConfig

 `InstallExtensionConfig` is type of upstream Talos <a href="https://www.talos.dev/latest/reference/configuration/#installextensionconfig" target="_blank">`v1alpha1.InstallExtensionConfig`</a>